-Conditions are also easier to treat early on because the spine gets more rigid as a curvature gets worse.
+Conditions are also easier to treat early on because the spine gets more rigid as a curvature worsens.
 This means it is less malleable and harder to manipulate.

 Seeking out help from a general chiropractor will fall short in terms of treatment success.
 Every patient needs and deserves to find a chiropractor who specializes in scoliosis treatment.

 The nature of scoliosis necessitates an integrative approach to treat it effectively.
-A doctor or chiropractor offering general treatment that is not scoliosis-specific simply won’t have the training, knowledge, or experience to impact a condition as complex as scoliosis.
+A doctor or chiropractor offering general treatment that is not scoliosis-specific simply won’t have the training.
+They also won't have the knowledge or experience to impact a condition as complex as scoliosis.

 There is no one-size-fits-all treatment for scoliosis as each case varies greatly from patient to patient.
-In fact, I can honestly say in all my years of treating scoliosis, I have never treated two patients in the same way.
+I can honestly say in my years of treating scoliosis, I have never treated two patients the same way.

 Here at the Center, we design a fully customized approach that combines the benefits of multiple disciplines to address the characteristics of each individual patient and their condition.